gpauloski/bibtex-formatter/README.md

 * The title and author tags are first in an entry followed by the remaining tags sorted by name.
 * Braces are used for tag content rather than quotes.

-Learn more about the bibtex format at [bibtex.org](https://www.bibtex.org/Format/).
+Learn more about the bibtex format at [bibtex.org](https://www.bibtex.org/Format/) and in the [nice summary](https://maverick.inria.fr/~Xavier.Decoret/resources/xdkbibtex/bibtex_summary.html).

 **Limitations:** The following are untested/unsupported but will be eventually.
 * `@STRING`, `@PREAMBLE`, and `@COMMENT` entry types.